souvikmaji/leaderboard/README.md

 -   Refactor setup router logic from a map
 -   User auth apis
 -   Gameplay apis
--   Initialize db using make
--   Go data preperation script using db methods
--   DB script parameters as flag
+-   DB script sample size from flag
 -   Use redis for db
 -   Benchmark with a larger dataset
 -   Read database credentials at app start for the first time.